MENU

 to the materials testing community, you know we will be there to stand behind our products when your critical application requires it.

-The units are held on the specimen by light, flexible ceramic fiber cords.
-These make the extensometer self-supporting on the specimen.
-No furnace mounting brackets are required.
-The side load on the test sample is greatly reduced because of the self-supporting design and light weight of the sensor.
-Most materials testing furnaces with a side cut-out for an extensometer will readily accept a Model 3448.
-For induction heating systems, a different ceramic cord placement allows the extensometer to easily pass between the coils.
+Epsilon developed this low-cost high temperature extensometer for tensile testing of metals, composites, and ceramics in furnaces at temperatures up to 1200 °C. The units are held on the specimen by light, flexible ceramic fiber cords.
+These make the extensometer self-supporting on the specimen; extensometer mounting brackets are not required.
+The side load on the test sample is minimized because of the self-supporting design and light weight of the sensor.

 Download Data Sheet